-Field Description The entry can also start with the wildcard , e.g. .bintec-elmeg.com.
-If you specify a simple name (e.g. router), it is expanded by the Default Domain to form a complete DNS name (Fully Quali- fied Domain Name, FQDN).
-If you enter a name with the struc- ture of a FQDN (i.e. character sequences separated by "."), the entry is interpreted as a FQDN and is not expanded.
-The clos- ing "." which is mandatory for a complete FQDN is automatically appended if required.
+Field Description The entry can also start with the wildcard , e.g., .bintec-elmeg.com.
+If you specify a simple name (e.g., router), it is expanded by the Default Domain to form a complete DNS name (Fully Qualified Domain Name, FQDN).
+If you enter a name with the structure of a FQDN (i.e., character sequences separated by "."), the entry is interpreted as a FQDN and is not expanded.
+The closing "." which is mandatory for a complete FQDN is automatically appended if required.
 Entries with spaces are not allowed.
-IP Address Enter the IP address assigned to DNS Hostname.
-Short Name Enter a short name with Add .
+IP Address Enter the IP address assigned to DNS Hostname .
+Alias Name Enter an alias name with Add .